Rat poison

 Macau note

 Municipal and restaurant bait stations exist across Macau back lanes.
+Rat poisons are not all the same: anticoagulant, bromethalin and cholecalciferol baits each need completely different treatment, so the packaging or a clear photo of the bait is essential.
 Keep dogs leashed near bins and report chewed bait boxes to us with a photo.

 This guide is for general information only and does not replace a veterinary examination.
 When in doubt, always call the clinic.